aseriy/writings/crdb-views.md

 ```

-This view keeps track of the number of datapoints logged by all the stations in each region, along with some statistical data about the datapoints' values.
-It effectively abstracts the underlying tables and makes consuming these stats much easier and more flexible for the user or application.
+This view tracks the number of data points logged by all stations in each region, along with statistical insights about their values.
+It effectively abstracts the underlying tables, making it easier and more flexible for users or applications to consume these statistics.

 ```sql
 > SELECT * FROM datapoint_aggregations_by_region ORDER BY count;